Outdoor Ethics Communications Award, presented by the Izaak Walton League of America and the Association for Conservation Information.

 Gross took advantage of an early retirement offer from the Ohio DNR in 2002, and is now self-employed fulltime as a freelance writer, photographer, speaker, and editor.
 He has been a member of the Outdoor Writers of Ohio (OWO) since 1983, serving as president of that organization in 1991-1992.
 Gross has also been a member of the Outdoor Writers Association of America (OWAA) since 1986, serving on the Board of Directors from 2004 to 2007.
 He has won numerous writing and photography awards from both OWAA and OWO.

-Chip and wife, Jan, have two grown sons and six grandchildren.
+Chip and wife, Jan, have two grown sons and seven grandchildren.
 They live near rural Fredericktown, Ohio, surrounded by 13 wooded acres at the end of a one-lane gravel road.
 “I can sit on my front porch and listen to wild turkeys gobble,” Gross said.
 “This is just where I want to be…”

 Gross was recently featured in an article in the Ohio Woodland Journal written by Greg Smith.
 You can read the article or download the pdf here.